The City of Roanoke Brownfield Rail Corridor Revitalization Plan is complete.

 Through the brownfield program, some initial efforts have been pursued in the planning corridor.
 These include the development of a City-Wide Petroleum Inventory that identifies historic gas stations, auto repair facilities and the like that may represent reuse opportunities.
 In a similar effort an inventory of brownfield sites was performed in the Loudon-Melrose and Gilmer neighborhoods as part of an update to the Loudon-Melrose plan.

-The Rail Corridor Plan will build on these existing efforts to create a holistic plan that will transform the entire corridor in a manner that benefits residents and business owners in the area.
-The City has hired CWS Consulting Group to work with the partnership to develop a well balanced and sustainable plan for the corridor.
-In addition to basic land use, the CWS team will provide expertise in evaluating economic conditions, determining best uses based on current and expected market conditions, developing strategies for transitioning uses and other specialties that are not possessed by City staff.
-Thus a model plan will be created that can be adapted for other parts of the City.
+The Rail Corridor Plan is building on these existing efforts to create a holistic plan that will transform the entire corridor in a manner that benefits residents and business owners in the area.
+The City hired CWS Consulting Group to work with the partnership to develop a well balanced and sustainable plan for the corridor.
+In addition to basic land use, the CWS team provided expertise in evaluating economic conditions, determining best uses based on current and expected market conditions, developing strategies for transitioning uses and other specialties not possessed by City staff.
+Thus a model plan was created that can be adapted for other parts of the City.

-Involvement of the community will be a key element throughout the planning process.
-It is recognized that an engaged public is the only way to develop an inclusive plan that will receive support for actual implementation.
-It is envisioned that public involvement will take the form of open public meetings and stakeholder meetings to solicit support from specific sectors (residents, business owners, property owners, developers, realtors, etc.) regarding specific issues.
-Meetings will be held in various locations in the corridor to provide easy access and opportunity to attend to all those that will be affected by the plan.
+Involvement of the community was a key element throughout the planning process.
+An engaged public is the only way to develop an inclusive plan that will receive support for actual implementation.
+Public involvement took the form of open public meetings and stakeholder meetings to solicit support from specific sectors (residents, business owners, property owners, developers, realtors, etc.) regarding specific issues.
+Meetings were held in various locations in the corridor to provide easy access and opportunity to comment and provide input for the plan.

-Input from residents, business owners, and property owners in the corridor is the critical element to determine what is important in the community and what is desired for the future.
-Input from outside developers, realtors, etc. is also important to gain a better understanding of what is needed to generate private sector investment in the corridor.
+Input from residents, business owners, and property owners in the corridor was a critical element in determining what is important in the community and what is desired for the future.
+Input from outside developers, realtors, etc. was also important to gain a better understanding of what is needed to generate private sector investment in the corridor.

-Support from the community will be sought throughout the project to gain an initial vision and then to flesh out details as the plan is developed.
-This will create a core group of interested parties in the corridor to work with the City and its partners to implement the plan.
+Support from the community was sought throughout the project to gain an initial vision and then to flesh out details as the plan is developed.
+This created a core group of interested parties in the corridor to work with the City and its partners to implement the plan.

 Where is the Rail Corridor Planning Area?